 - Export data

-Users are typically given access to concurrent programs via something called a Request Group (there are other ways of providing access).
-They are not administered in the same way that functions are and even though for the most part a user accesses them initially via some menu option, it is not really the menu as such that requires analysis to determine exactly which concurrent programs a user can access; this can make trying to determine where risks are as it relates to concurrent programs quite tricky.
+Users are given access to concurrent programs via something called a Request Group (there are other ways of providing access).
+They are not administered in the same way that functions are, and even though for the most part a user accesses them initially via some menu option, it is not the menu that requires analysis to determine precisely which concurrent programs a user can access.
+This can make trying to determine where risks are as it relates to concurrent programs quite tricky.

 Treat Just Like Functions

-In terms of Segregation of Duties, concurrent programs should really be treated just like functions.
-Some concurrent programs are a risk on their own and some are a risk when available with another concurrent program or even another function.
-So your chosen SoD solution should have the ability to identify and analyse concurrent program related risks just like it can for functions.
+In terms of Segregation of Duties, concurrent programs should be treated just like functions.
+Some concurrent programs are a risk on their own and some are a risk when available with another concurrent program or function.
+So your chosen SoD solution should have the ability to identify and analyze concurrent program related risks just like it can for functions.

 Furthermore, as well as using a software solution that can handle concurrent programs, your risk matrix should also include concurrent programs.

-For most of the organizations we’ve worked with over the years, most of them have never even considered concurrent programs and the risk associated with them.
+For most of the organizations we’ve worked with over the years, many don’t consider concurrent programs and the risk associated with them.

 Want to find out how we can help you manage the risks associated with concurrent programs?
 Get in touch today and ask us about CS*Comply.